yarisvt/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 The following are required for a Tyk Self-managed installation:
  - Redis   - Should be installed in the cluster or reachable from inside the cluster (for SaaS option).
              You can find instructions for a simple Redis installation bellow.
- - MongoDB - Should be installed in the cluster or be reachable by the *Tyk Manager* (for SaaS option).
+ - MongoDB or SQL - Should be installed in the cluster or be reachable by the *Tyk Manager* (for SaaS option).

-Installation instructions for Redis and MongoDB are detailed below.
+Installation instructions for Redis and MongoDB/SQL are detailed below.

 ## Installation

 This is Tyk's official Helm Charts repository `https://helm.tyk.io/public/helm/charts/`.
 *Tyk Self-Managed* Helm Chart is under the name `tyk-helm/tyk-pro`